discovershu/SoRR/README.md

 Shu Hu, Yiming Ying, Xin Wang, and Siwei Lyu
 _________________

 This repository is the official implementation of our paper "Learning by Minimizing the Sum of Ranked Range", which has been accepted by **NeurIPS 2020**.

-Two new methods (AoRR_multiclass, TKML_AoRR) for the Journal submission review.
+This is also the official implementation of our paper "Sum of Ranked Range Loss for Supervised Learning", which has been accepted by **JMLR 2022**.

 ## Requirements